 I hope this showed you how you can sell products that you’ve never seen or touched.
 In the next section, I’m going to talk about how you get your drop ship store noticed.
 That means bringing people to your store and actually making sales!

-Section 6: How To Drive Traffic To Your Dropshipping Store
+Section 6: How To Drive Traffic To Your Dropshipping Business

 Once you have your store built and your drop ship suppliers secured, how do you get people to visit your drop shipping site?

 This section will give you a brief introduction to some of our traffic sources and how they work.
 That way you can drive the best traffic to your drop shipping store.
 I’ll also show you how to mentally approach traffic as an eCommerce store owner.

 How You Should Approach Traffic For Your Drop Shipping Business